Does Throwing Spaghetti At The Wall Show You It's Cooked?

 The origins of the spaghetti-throwing myth

-We've no idea where the concept of the spaghetti wall test originally came from, but Snackdinner has tracked down a book, published in 1946, called "You Can Cook If You Can Read."
-It contains the first known publication where the recommendation was made.
+We have no idea where the spaghetti wall test concept originated, but Snackdinner has tracked down a 1946 book called "You Can Cook If You Can Read."
+It contains the first known publication in which the recommendation was made.

-In many ways, the idea of throwing spaghetti at a wall and seeing if it falls to the floor, sticks perfectly, or disintegrates into a pile of mush is a visually entertaining concept.
-We actively encourage mischievousness in the kitchen, but however you set out to discredit the myth, it ends with the same conclusion: slinging pasta against a wall does not tell you whether it is cooked properly and therefore ready to eat.
+In many ways, throwing spaghetti at a wall and seeing if it falls to the floor, sticks perfectly, or disintegrates into a pile of mush is a visually entertaining concept.
+We actively encourage mischievousness in the kitchen, but however you set out to discredit the myth, you will end up with the same conclusion: slinging pasta against a wall does not tell you whether it is cooked properly and, therefore, ready to eat.

-For starters, just think of all the factors at play...
+For starters, think of all the factors at play:

 1.)
 How far away is the wall?